fbpx

 On December 28, 1841 two 16-year-old sweethearts said “I do” in a small home in Stamping Ground, KY.
 Unbeknownst to them, their union would spawn one of America’s most infamous bands of Outlaws.
 Their names were Zeralda Cole and Robert James and they were the parents of Jesse James.

 Even at the height of their infamy, Jesse and his equally criminal brother Frank would visit the town of Stamping Ground often.
 This led to the circulation of many rumors and the speculation of would-be treasure hunters.
 To this day, there are many who believe that much of the James brothers’ ill-gotten gains are buried somewhere in that small town.
-While the house their parents were married in no longer stands (a fire destroyed the home in 2012), a simple historical marker is now all that stands by the roadside to mark the possible location of perhaps one of America's most saught after treasures.
+While the house their parents were married in was damaged in a 2012 fire, it can still be seen today alongside a simple historical marker to mark the possible location of perhaps one of America's most saught after treasures.

 Cats & Coffee?
 Sign me up!